canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

-first and most relevant is that the ``resource`` constraint we have written seems to work, but if we analyze the output what we have written actually over-matches (as ``veth993f2cd0`` is also an ``ether`` device, but it is not a valid interface to use to connect to the internet).
+first and most relevant is that the ``resource`` constraint we have written seems to work, but if we analyze the output what we have written actually over-matches (as ``veth993f2cd0`` is also an ``ether`` device, but it is not a valid interface to use to connect to the Internet).
 We can easily fix this by updating the expression as follows but take note of what happened.

 .. warning::
-    It is actually difficult to write a significant resource expressions.
+    It is actually difficult to write a significant resource expression.
 This time we got "lucky", and we could notice the mistake on our own machine, but this may not be the always the case.
 In general make your resource expressions as restrictive as possible.